JeffGiroux/f5_terraform/GCP/Standalone/README.md

 # Deploying BIG-IP VE in Google GCP - Standalone Two NICs

 ***To do:***
-1. Move networking to DO.
-Add app with AS3.
-Add analytics with TS.
+1. Add analytics with TS.

 ## Contents